We train you for the industry of the future.

 We expect you to have a good, solid knowledge of one computer based DAW like Logic, Cubase, ProTools, Ableton or Reaper.
 You should be able to complete tasks quickly and to a deadline within these softwares and be comfortable doing new tasks inside them.
 Your demos should be of good quality and we are happy to listen to your work and give you an opinion on this before you apply.

-A high level audio production standards is what we are looking for.
+A high-level audio production standard is what we are looking for.
 You don’t need to be creating sound effects already, but should have demonstrable experiences with audio, whether through music, radio/podcasting, live audio or other audio production activities.

 You should be comfortable learning new softwares and troubleshooting problems.
 Becoming a Sound Designer is as much being a developer as it is about creating assets.